Universal Inverse Distillation for Matching Models with Real-Data Supervision (No GANs): Backgrounds on training and distilling matching models

 \subsection{GANs for real data incorporation}

-FGM and SiD methods exhibit strong performance in one-step generation tasks.
-However, the generator in these methods is trained under the guidance of the teacher model alone.
-This means the generator cannot get more information about the real data that the teacher has learned.
-For example, it cannot correct the teacher's errors.
-To address this, recent works \citep{yin2024improved, zhou2024adversarial} propose adding real data via a GAN framework \citep{goodfellow2014generative}.
-In such approaches, the encoder of fake model $f$ is typically augmented with an additional head to serve as a discriminator $D$ with the following adversarial loss:
+Although FGM and SiD methods exhibit strong performance in one-step generation, the generator in these methods is trained under the guidance of the teacher model alone.
+It means that the generator cannot get more information about the real data that the teacher has learned.
+For example, it is not expected to correct the teacher's errors.
+To address this problem, recent works \citep{yin2024improved, zhou2024adversarial} propose adding real data via GANs \citep{goodfellow2014generative}.
+In such approaches, the encoder of fake model is typically augmented with an extra discriminator head $D$ that distinguishes between the generated and real data noising processes via the following adversarial loss: